What Not To Say To The Terminally Ill: 'Everything Happens For A Reason'

 I went from feeling like a normal person to all of a sudden, like this spaghetti bowl of cancer.
 I was trying to learn how to give up really quickly, like looking at my beautiful husband and just immediately all the stuff you're supposed to say, which is just like, "I have loved you forever," and "All I want for you is love."

-On if she's had conversations with her 4-year-old son about death
+On whether she has had conversations with her 4-year-old son about death

 He is entirely impervious to all of this, in the best way.
 But I do think the thing that has radically changed is I really was, before, trying to create this little bubble around him and us, 'cause I thought, like, "It's my job to protect you," and then I realized that I would be the worst thing that happened to him if this went badly.

-So then I thought like, "Okay, parenting strategy change."
+So then I thought like, "OK, parenting strategy change."
 And I thought, 'Well, if I can just teach you that there is still beauty in others in the midst of pain, then like, that's my job."
 So we work a lot on like, "How are you feeling?" like, "I feel frustrated."
 And then getting him to notice the feelings of others.

-On how she's learned to cope with negative news about her diagnosis
+On how she has learned to cope with negative news about her diagnosis

 Well I have rules for when things are too sad, 'cause sometimes, just the reality of things really feels like an avalanche, and it's just going to sweep everything away.
 So I do make rules for the day, like don't talk about sad things after 9 p.m., so I try to make my day a little gentler.
 I try to make other people's day a little gentler.
 The other thing I do is I try really stupid stuff, like I got terrible news a couple months ago, which thankfully turned out to be a medical error.